Morebec/YDB/docs/internals/querying.md

 1. Execution: Once the best plan has been determined, the query is executed and the results returned.

 ## YDB + (P)YQL
 In YDB, a similar procedure is used to query data.
-However, since YDB is designed for smaller datasets, it relies on a much simpler way:
+However, since YDB is designed for smaller datasets, it relies on a much simpler algorithm:
 1. Analysis: For the moment, since there is only a direct PHP interface to YQL, there is no particular analysis that needs to be done. the PHP interface will generate the appropriate expression tree for the Query Engine to understand the meaning behind the query.
 1. Optimization: There is currently no optimization done, it is to the users to ensure that the queries they are feeding the database are optimized.
-1. Planning: YDB uses a QueryPlanner in order to determine the best plan for to execute the query.
+1. Planning: YDB uses a QueryPlanner in order to determine the best strategy to execute the query.
 1. Execution: The generated plan is executed.

 The following sections will discuss these steps in more detail.

 ### Analysis
-The YQL language currently only has a PHP interface implementation, by that we mean that in order to generate YQL Expressions one need to use the `ExpressionBuilder` class methods.
+The YQL language currently only has a PHP interface implementation, by that we mean that in order to generate YQL Expressions, one need to use the `ExpressionBuilder` class's methods.
-Ther is so far, no way of passing expression strings that will be converted to PHP method calls.
+There is so far, no way of passing expression strings that will be converted to PHP method calls.

 *Note*: Although YQL ends with *'QL'* which reminds of *SQL*, it is in now way compatible with it.
-It is only inspired by it to be a declarative language, that ressembles a natural language.
+It is only inspired by it to be a declarative language, that reassembles a natural language.

 Let's review the different elements that make up a query:
 ```sql
 FIND records WHERE 'column' == 'value' AND 'column2' == 'value' FROM table_name;
 ```

-**Query**: A query is a concept that encompases the idea of the need to retreive data in the database.
+**Query**: A query is a concept that encompasses the idea of the need to retrieve data in the database.
 It has the following attributes:
 - It targets a specific table
 - It has an expression

 In the case of the previous snippet of code: the whole line would be a query.

 **Expression**: an expression is simply a line of YQL code made of multiple clauses.